Lin-Yijie/ThinkMatch/models/COMMONPLUS/README.md

 As illustrated above, in real-world graph matching scenarios, images often exhibit large appearance variations, viewpoint changes, partial overlaps, and ambiguous structures.
 These factors make it difficult to establish clean one-to-one correspondences: some keypoints may be incorrectly annotated or spatially shifted, resulting in noisy node-to-node matches, while some nodes may have no valid counterparts at all.
 Such imperfect node correspondence further contaminates higher-order structural relations, leading to unreliable edge-level correspondence.

-To address these challenges, COMMON$+$ introduces an **Align–Fuse–Refine** pipeline that combines complementary graph matching experts:
+To address these challenges, COMMON+ introduces an **Align–Fuse–Refine** pipeline that combines complementary graph matching experts:

 * Supporting **VGG16 CNN** or **VIT** backbone to extract visual features;
 * A **quadratic contrastive learning objective** to enhance correspondence-aware structural alignment;
 * A **dual-expert collaborative framework** that integrates **KB-QAP-based alignment** and **L-QAP-based fusion/matching**;
 * A **momentum cooperation and refinement mechanism** to progressively identify outliers and correct noisy supervision during training.

-This design enables COMMON$+$ to robustly handle both missing correspondences and corrupted annotations within a unified graph matching framework.
+This design enables COMMON+ to robustly handle both missing correspondences and corrupted annotations within a unified graph matching framework.

 ## Benchmark Results

-COMMON$+$ supports multiple graph matching benchmarks under different settings, including standard 2GM, partial matching, and noisy-correspondence evaluation.
+COMMON+ supports multiple graph matching benchmarks under different settings, including standard 2GM, partial matching, and noisy-correspondence evaluation.

 ### VGG16-based configs